 This is the type of report writing for qualitative research.
-Qualitative research consists of the methods, processes, and findings of systematic investigation.
-A Qualitative research report provides an opportunity for one to apply researcher knowledge and develop skills in planning and executing research projects. it is always written in descriptive design.
+It outlines the methods, processes, and findings of a qualitative method of systematic investigation.
+In educational research, a qualitative research report provides an opportunity for one to apply his or her knowledge and develop skills in planning and executing qualitative research projects.